 - Fill a glass with 1/8 cup warm water.
 Add yeast and a 1/8 teaspoon of sugar.
 Stir to combine and let sit.
 Over 5 minutes, you should see bubbles begin to form and yeast begin to rise in the glass.

 - In a medium mixing bowl, add flour, sugar, raisins, and salt.
 Stir in cooled milk + butter mixture and yeast mixture.

 - Use your (clean) hands to mix dough together once you can no longer stir to combine.
 If dough seems dry, add a little more milk.
 Once dough seems soft and elastic, stop.

-- Cover bowl with plastic wrap and place in Instant Pot on top of the trivet.
+- Gently spray the Instant Pot with cooking spray.
+Place the dough inside.
 Close lid and set to yogurt function for 3 1/2 hours.

 - Preheat oven to 425 degrees.
 Place dutch oven in oven while it heats up.

-- Remove bowl from Instant Pot and turn dough out onto floured surface and shape into a round loaf.
+- Remove dough from Instant Pot and turn dough out onto floured surface and shape into a round loaf.
 Brush with melted butter.

 - Place dough on top of a piece of parchment paper in the dutch oven.
 Cover and bake for 30 minutes.
 Uncover and bake for additional 15 minutes.

 - Remove from oven and let cool before slicing.